mmkathurima/RIMS/README.md

 - Windows Media Player Legacy
 - Visual C++ 2015 Redistributable

-This software tool currently works on Windows machines (7 and above) where the above dependencies are installed.
+This software tool currently works on Windows machines (7 and above) and Linux where the above dependencies are installed.

 # Installation
 To install the simulator, follow these steps: